virtualidentityag/quality-gate/README.md

 Coding quality and standards enforcer on biotope projects.

-This app lints your `.js`, `.ts`, `.css` and `.scss` files according to the `airbnb-base` ruleset and the reccomended linting rules for typescript and sass.
+This app lints your `.js`, `.ts`, `.css` and `.scss` files according to the `airbnb-base` ruleset and the recommended linting rules for typescript and sass.
 It can run on either code files or test files, ignoring the other automatically.
 Have a look at the commands and options provided for a better understanding of what you can do with it.